gotify/website/docs/pushmsg.md

 title: Push messages
 ---

 As already indicated in [Intro](index.md) you need an application to push messages to gotify/server.
+Only the user who created the application is able to get its notifications.
 An application can be added via

 - WebUI: click the `apps`-tab in the upper right corner when logged in and add an application